dvgica/managerial/README.md

 - does not allow for asynchronous resource disposal/release
 - attempts to expose a better API for constructing instances of `Managed`
 - works with `AutoCloseable` out-of-the-box
+- handles additional exceptions during teardown by adding them as suppressed exceptions to the original exception

 ### Scala ARM